ColinKennedy/ways/docs/plugin_advanced.rst

             uses:
                 - foo/bar

-2. uses can refer to hierarchy aliases as well as real hierarchies

-TODO I think I have a unittest for this already.
-Add its contents, here

-3. Relative plugins can be chained together, as long as one of the plugins is tied to an absolute plugin.
+2. Relative plugins can be chained together, as long as one of the plugins is tied to an absolute plugin.

 .. code-block :: yaml